 But if you’re interested in getting a master’s degree, it doesn’t necessarily have to be in biology.
 If you have a bachelor’s degree in biology and are considering pursuing a post-baccalaureate teaching certificate program, you may want to consider a master’s degree in education.
-The course load and amount of time invested is very similar, but a master’s degree in education makes you stand out to potential employers and tends to look better on a CV.
+The course load and amount of time invested is very similar, but a master’s degree in education makes you stand out to potential employers.
+It also looks better on a CV.
 And depending on the exact degree program, the education master’s degree curriculum may better prepare you for the challenges of high school teaching.

 You likely already know that you don’t need a Ph.D. to teach at the high school level.
 However, in some cases, people with a biology Ph.D. decide to pivot away from jobs in academia and research.
 If you want to move away from academia but still want to share your passion for biology with others, you may find that teaching high school biology is a rewarding career change.
-And as an added bonus, having a Ph.D. (especially if you have other accolades or research credentials) will make you stand out in any hiring pool.
+Plus, having a Ph.D. (especially if you have other awards or research credentials) will make you stand out in any hiring pool.

 Teaching in Public Schools

 In all 50 states, you need to be licensed to be a high school teacher.
 However, the requirements for licensure are different across the states.
 Once you’ve earned a bachelor’s degree in biology, most states will require you to undergo some form of student teaching and complete a teaching practicum.